U.S. human trafficking report drops child separation warning

 WASHINGTON (Reuters) - The U.S. State Department’s annual human trafficking report released on Thursday demoted Saudi Arabia and Cuba to countries that failed to meet minimum U.S. anti-trafficking standards.

-The report here also dropped a warning from the 2018 issue that traffickers prey on children separated from their parents, a policy that U.S. President Donald Trump applied to thousands of migrant families.
+The report here also dropped a warning from the 2018 issue that traffickers prey on children separated from their parents.
+Policies implemented by the administration of U.S. President Donald Trump resulted in the separation of thousands of migrant children from their families.

 Secretary of State Mike Pompeo and Ivanka Trump, a top adviser to her father, released the 2019 Trafficking in Persons report at a State Department ceremony at which Pompeo called human trafficking “a stain ... on all of humanity.”